 Infections from Tattoo Procedures

-You can have localized skin bacterial infections (including impetigo and MRSA staphylococcus infections ("staph infection") to name a few) or viral infections (including HPV and herpes to name a few) at the site.
+The top of the list for bad things that can happen when you get a tattoo is a localized skin bacterial infections (including impetigo and MRSA staphylococcus infections ("staph infection") to name a few) or viral infections (including HPV and herpes to name a few) at the site.

 More ominously, the tattoo procedure can also cause generalized (systemic) infections due to transmission of hepatitis B or C.